ggreer/geoff.greer.fm/dev.md

 title: My Development Environment
 ---

-It's not uncommon for me to get emails like this:

-> I checked out your website and saw you have a custom laptop.
-I'm going to finally retire my Macbook Pro and looking at the new XPS 15" with 8th Gen processor for development.
-What do you recommend and do you develop in Linux, Mac, or Windows?
-I'm just starting off compared to you any tips appreciated.

 A substantial number of people have asked me about my development environment.
 What sort of hardware do I use?
 What operating system suits me?
 What text editor do I favor?
 Etcetera.
 Well, here are my answers.

 ### Hardware